roadsidemultimedia/Docs/tutorials/adding-custom-menus.md

 # Adding Custom Menus #

-Creating a custom menu allows you to change the order of links in your menu, or delete them, create nested sub-menus of links and add custom links to other sites.
+Creating a custom menu allows you to change the order of the links in your menu, or delete them, create nested sub-menus of links and add custom links to other sites.

 To create a custom menu, go to **Appearance &rarr; Menus** in your Wordpress admin dashboard.